Buyer guide

 On smaller screens, swipe sideways to compare the columns.

-Situation Why buyers scope Likely next move
+Purchase situation Why the scope matters Likely next move

 This page is not arguing that every buyer needs a scope.
 It is helping buyers decide when the scope changes decision quality materially.